-This course will provide students information about how to work with diverse families and communities.
-Students will be introduced to family and community settings, their important relationship to children, and the pressing needs of today's society.
-Students will study techniques for developing these important relationships and effective communication skills.
+This course provides students with information about working with diverse families and communities.
+Students will be introduced to family and community settings, the importance of relationships with children, and the pressing needs of today's society.
+Students will study and practice techniques for developing these important relationships and effective communication skills.
+CORE